Back to all posts

 You don’t need a gym’s worth of equipment to practice effective self-care.
 Often, the best tools are the simplest.
 A foam roller is perfect for large muscle groups like your quads, hamstrings, and back.
 For more targeted relief in areas like your shoulders, hips, or the arches of your feet, a simple tennis or lacrosse ball works wonders.
 You can also use your own fingers and thumbs to gently press on tender spots where you feel discomfort.
 Spending at least five minutes a day working on problem areas can make a significant difference.
 These tools are meant to supplement professional care, helping you manage your symptoms and extend the benefits of your massage sessions.

-Getting Ready for Your Session
+Preparing for Your Myofascial Massage Session

 So, you’re ready to give myofascial release a try.
 That’s fantastic!
 A little preparation can go a long way in making your session as effective and relaxing as possible.
 Thinking ahead helps you walk into your appointment feeling confident and ready to let go of tension.
 It also ensures you get the most out of every minute on the table and helps those wonderful results last even longer.
 Here’s everything you need to know to get ready for your treatment.